blxzefn/test/README.md

-!this will contain slef mad malwareamoung other gooffy shit
+!this will contain self made malware amoung other gooffy shit